 Work With a Statement Piece

 You don't have to cover every inch of your hallway with items (unless you want to!) in order to make a statement.
 Placing a singular piece of art at the end of the hallway is an easy and efficient way to make the space feel bright and vibrant without going overboard.

 In For The Long Hall

-Super long hallways can feel like a chore to walk down, but not when you're encouraged along by a smattering of different touchable textures like in this high-contrast corridor.
-The wall hanging, runner, and light fixture all feel similar yet different enough to create visual interest and make the journey that much more enjoyable.
+Super long hallways can feel like a chore to walk down, but not when you're encouraged along by a smattering of different textures like in this arched corridor.
+The exposed wood beams, runner, and light fixtures all feel cohesive yet different enough to create visual interest and make the journey that much more enjoyable.